NarenBot/Simple_Flask/notes/Docker_Commands.md

 - docker system df
 - docker system df -v [verbose]
 - docker system prune
-- docker system prune -a
+- docker system prune -a [It will Delete all images and containers]
 ```